Skip to content

 val_est[err_dex] = val_rev

-# Use population to weight values
+# Use weight values

 final_val = np.sum(weight_clip[data_bool, 2] * val_est[data_bool]) / weight